nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/administration/installation.md

 ### Settings file

 The settings file is a python file `.py` and must remain a valid python file for the application to work.
 Settings for the application are stored within a docker volume at path `/etc/itsm/`, with the settings living in `.py` files.
 A database is also required for the application to store it's settings.
-SQLLite and MariaDB/MySQL are supported.
+PostgreSQL is supported.

 ``` py title="settings.py"